 What is humor?
 Defining humor through its attributes: sources (stimuli), their perception and evaluation, behavioral responses.
-From Humoral Pathology to Paleohumorology.

 Diversity focus: "Not funny" - Violation in and of normality is so offensive that it inflicts pain on a "humor receiver" representing one or more non-dominant groups in the U.S.